8:00 - 8:30 a.m.

 7.0 CEUs will be offered for this full day course.

-Registration deadline: Friday, March 11, 2016 l Training is limited - Register Early!
+Registration deadline: Friday, April 15, 2016 l Training is limited - Register early!